 As above you will find perfect conditions and installations at the beaches (known as Athens Riviera), so to rent your equipment and enjoy seeing the sea.

 Are you a trail runner?
 Then the mountains of Parnitha and Imittos will provide you with a good range of levels of difficulty to test your limits.
 Just bring your shoes or buy a pair while you are here.

-We climbed with him at the island of Lesvos.
-Even if he is not in the city during your visit, he will make sure to point you to the right direction.
+We climbed with him on the island of Lesvos.
+Even if he is not in the city during your visit, he will make sure to point you in the right direction.

 Yoga & Meditation

-Yoga, meditation and wellness is a must these days.
-Either combined with hiking, trekking or… just yoga you can attend a class as a drop-in and enjoy the benefits.
+Yoga, meditation, and wellness is a must these days.
+Either combined with hiking, trekking, or just yoga, you can attend a class as a drop-in and enjoy the benefits.
 Check this website where you can find out a certified yoga trainer, a retreat or/and yoga school.

 There are many 1 or 2 day cruises leaving from Piraeus port.
-You can rent a car or a bike or a hog bike and explore these small islands without necessarily having to move out from the city.
+You can rent a car or a bike or a hog bike and explore these small islands without necessarily having to move out of the city.

 There are guides and small groups who organize walking food tours, to satisfy any possible variety.
-For example there is a walking tour related to historical monuments & sightseeing, another walking tour related to food, fashion, shopping, drinking, and many more.
+For example, there is a walking tour related to historical monuments & sightseeing, another walking tour related to food, fashion, shopping, drinking, and many more.

 History & Culture Things To Do in Athens

-Possibly one of the top reasons Athens is known for.
+Possibly one of the top reasons Athens Greece is known for.
 There are more than 100 ancient sites!!!

-Acropolis of Athens
+Acropolis of Athens, Greece

 If you don’t visit Acropolis hill is like never being in the city.